#21 Bumbling down the Danube

 1973: Bumbling down the Blue Danube, and the Red Danube, with Cornelius Burke

 by Howard Macdonald Stewart

-first published October-November 2016
+first published in instalments, October-November 2016

 The Ormsby Review is pleased to present a memoir by Howard Stewart, born in Powell River in 1952 and a long-term resident of Denman Island.

 When Stewart was twenty, in 1973, near the start of his career as a world traveller, he spent a summer cycling across Europe on his Peugeot 10-speed with Cornelius (“Corny”) Burke (1916-1999), a genuine World War II war hero and a little-known B.C. author.
 Also on the trip was Corny’s sixteen year-old son, Patrick Burke.

 As Stewart describes it, Corny Burke first entered his life as an anonymous voice on the phone.
 Over the coming months, Corny revealed more of himself.
 It turned out Corny Burke was from a distinguished B.C. family — a much-loved Vancouver establishment icon (and travel agent) — who was doing a radio show and running his own travel agency in Vancouver called Burke’s Worldwide Travel.